KyunghyunLee/aes-rl/Readme.md

 This repository is the official implementation of [An Efficient Asynchronous Method for Integrating Evolutionary and Gradient-based Policy Search](https://arxiv.org/abs/2012.05417).
 > This repository is a reimplemented version for the public because the original source code is hard to follow.
-There may be an un-fixed bug in the reimplementation process.
+There may be some un-fixed bugs in the reimplementation process.
 If you find one, please leave the issue.

 ## Requirements